 On the Day of the Lord—the day that God makes everything right, the day that everything sad comes untrue—on that day the same thing will happen to your own hurts and sadness.
 You will find that the worst things that have ever happened to you will in the end only enhance your eternal delight.
 On that day, all of it will be turned inside out and you will know joy beyond the walls of the world.
 The joy of your glory will be that much greater for every scar you bear.
 So live in the light of the resurrection and renewal of this world, and of yourself, in a glorious, never-ending, joyful dance of grace.

-Excerpt from King's Cross by Timothy Keller © 2011.
+from King’s Cross by Timothy Keller © 2011.
 Excerpted with permission from Dutton, Penguin Group (USA) Inc.